The Icelandic Hot Dog

 So in other words ...

-Always ordering the hot dog, with mustard only (Bill apparently doesn't read my blog.)
+Bill always ordered the hot dog with mustard only (Bill apparently doesn't read our blog ...)

 Where is the famous hot dog stand in Reykjavik?